linguini1/linguini1/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Matteo, a future computer engineer with a passion for automating, AI, and learning about the quantum computing field!
+I'm Matteo (he/him), a future computer engineer with a passion for automating, AI, and learning about the quantum computing field!
 I love 60-80s pop and rock, learning new things, and Vans :)

 ### Working on 🧩
  - Completing Grade 12